bensutherland/poolparty/README.md

 >Pool2_R1.fq.gz	2
 >Pool2_R2.fq.gz	2

-Note that the 'library' or 'population' number must be specified after each file.
-This number must be an integer from 1-N. See the example samplelist.txt for more information.
+Note that the 'library' or 'population' number must be specified in the line after each file, separated by a tab.
+This number must be an integer from 1-N. See the `example/samplelist.txt` for more information.

 The naming convention of the fastq files is essential.
 The unique ID identifying the library must occur before the first underscore and must match its paired-end mate.
 The number after the file designates the population or library that the file belongs to - this is particularly useful if individuals are barcoded or populations were sequenced on different lanes.